Skip to content

 When are dry flies most reliable in Dullstroom?

-Autumn and spring offer the most consistent dry-fly windows, with summer terrestrials firing between storm gaps.
-Winter can still produce great dry-fly eats, but they’re usually smaller, more technical patterns.
+Autumn and spring are the most consistent for dry-fly eats.
+Summer can be excellent on terrestrials between storm gaps.
+Winter can still produce dries, but usually smaller, more technical patterns in the film.

 What tippet should I use for clear stillwaters?

-5X is a solid starting point for most dries and small nymphs.
-Drop to 6X in glassy water, on pressured dams, or when fishing tiny emergers in the surface film.
+5X is a solid starting point.
+Drop to 6X in glassy water, on pressured dams, or when fishing tiny emergers and midges.

 Do I need a sinking line for Dullstroom?

-A floating line will cover 90% of what you’ll do.
-A spare intermediate spool is handy for windy days, deeper channels or slightly coloured water in summer.
+A floating line covers most situations.
+A spare intermediate spool is useful for wind, deeper channels or slightly coloured summer water.

-Many of Dullstroom’s top stillwaters are bank-fishing only, with barbless hooks required.
-Always check venue rules in advance or ask your guide – it affects how we plan your drifts and fly choice.
+Many top stillwaters are bank-fishing only, often with barbless hooks required.
+Always check venue rules, or ask your guide, before you go.

 Chat on WhatsApp